 Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.

 Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
-Can be at a campus abroad or through a cooperative agreement with some other U.S. college or an institution of another
+Can be at a campus abroad or through a cooperative agreement with some other U.S. college or an institution of another country.

 \ Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
 It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
 The institution may have 2 or more sessions occurring in the summer months.
-Some schools,

-Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages, etc.).
+Some schools, such as vocational and beauty schools, have Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages, etc.).